gamesbook/pyprototypr/docs/core_shapes.rst

         Polyshape(points=[(0, 0), (0, 1), (1,  2), (2, 1), (2, 0)])

-      It has the following properties, that differ from the defaults. based on these values:
+      It has the following properties:

       - starts at x-position ``0`` cm and at y-position ``0`` cm
       - second point is at x-position ``0`` cm and at y-position ``1`` cm